clementsainsRobotics/speechcontrol-old/README.md

     $ ./mk-psext

 We use nosetests for launching tests - go to the directory with a subproject (daemon, for example) and run `nosetests' from there.
-You should see some PocketSphinx output and finally the report.
+You should see the report.

+Because of the interactive nature of the PocketSphinx (it needs voice input from microphone) there are special tests (under tests/special) that you have to run yourself - they will usually need your voice input.

 ## Bug Reporting